raspberrypilearning/build-your-own-weather-station/en/step_10.md

 - Run the code for a while to allow it to record several values (you can always adjust the value of the variable `interval` to a smaller number if you're impatient and don't want to wait 5 minutes in between each iteration).

-- Check that no errors are produced (except for the warnings about truncated values).
+- Check that no errors are produced (except for the warnings about truncated values - you can ignore these).

 - Open a Terminal Window and connect the the MariaDB database: